Bad Brains: Legacy

 Bad Brains have had a significant impact on music, particularly on rock and metal bands that followed them.
 Dave Grohl of Nirvana and Foo Fighters has stated that they were one of his favorite bands during his childhood and that he "learned to play drums by arranging pillows on my floor and my bed in the formation of a drum set and playing along to Bad Brains."

 Bad Brains have also exerted massive influence over punk rock, being credited as pioneers of hardcore punk and the associated genre of youth crew.
-They are also cited as influences on thrash metal and extreme metal in general, being cited as an influence by bands such as Anthrax.
+They are also cited as influences on thrash metal and extreme metal in general, being cited as an influence by bands such as Metallica, Slayer, Sepultura, and Anthrax.

 Funk metal and ska punk also largely owe themselves to Bad Brains' innovations.
 Pioneering bands of these subgenres that have cited Bad Brains as an influence include the Red Hot Chili Peppers, Faith No More, Sublime, No Doubt, Fishbone, 311, and Living Colour.

+Bad Brains were listed by Alternative Press among the ten most influential bands in hardcore, stating, "Their ultra-speedy approach to hardcore punk coupled with their reggae influences shaped a new sound that no one has ever quite recreated.
+Both their music and their progressiveness in fighting against political movements earns them a place as one of the most influential bands of all time."

-Other bands and artists that have cited Bad Brains as an influence include the Beastie Boys, Guns N' Roses, Soundgarden, The Dillinger Escape Plan, Jane's Addiction, System of a Down, Rage Against the Machine, Deftones, Clutch, Green Day, the Offspring, the Roots, Lamb of God, and Corrosion of Conformity.
+Other bands and artists that have cited Bad Brains as an influence include the Beastie Boys, Guns N' Roses, Soundgarden, the Dillinger Escape Plan, Jane's Addiction, System of a Down, Rage Against the Machine, Deftones, Clutch, Green Day, the Offspring, the Roots, Lamb of God, P.O.D., and Corrosion of Conformity.